 Progress monitoring is an essential component to identify students who may be at risk of dropping out of school.
 Educators must be prepared to provide students who are at-risk with learning pathways that will address their individual needs to ensure that they are on track to graduate.
 We have identified six strategies that educators can implement and re-engage at-risk students.

-- Establish a Relationship with Students – First and foremost, educators must prioritize at-risk students and identify the barriers that need to be addressed.
+- Establish Relationships with Students – First and foremost, educators must prioritize at-risk students and identify the barriers that need to be addressed.
 Teachers must create a collaborative partnership with at-risk students and actively listen to address their concerns, academic challenges, social and emotional barriers.
 When at-risk students are included and their voices are heard, the school environment then becomes a place where they feel safe and know that the educators are there to support and help them achieve success.

 - Parent Engagement – Quite often parent engagement gradually diminishes when students transition to high school.
 However, adolescents need their parents to continue to be partners in their educational journey to support them through some of the challenges academically, socially, emotionally, and in peer relationships.
 When students know that their parents are engaged and supportive, they are more likely to communicate when challenges arise.
 Educators must be intentional and communicate with high school parents on a regular basis, and parent-teacher conferences are usually a one-and-done interaction.
 Parent engagement and effective communication are essential in order to prevent and proactively address the needs of students at risk.